Solution of the optimal assignment problem by diagonal scaling algorithms: Entropy maximization and matrix scaling

-\begin{remark} \textnormal{The assumption that $\log a_{ij} \in \Q$ in Theorem~\ref{exponential_conv} is inconvenient.
-It could be avoided by replacing the field of converging Puiseux series by a field of converging generalized Dirichlet series, along the lines of~\cite{markwig}.
-However, this would require working out the convergence issues which are not treated in~\cite{markwig}.} \end{remark} \begin{remark} \textnormal{The formulation~\eqref{eq:pentropyopt} is somehow reminiscent of interior point methods, in which the entropy $S(X)=-\sum_{ij}x_{ij}\log x_{ij}$ is replaced by a log-barrier function (the latter would be $\sum_{ij}\log x_{ij}$ in the present setting).
+\begin{remark} \textnormal{The formulation~\eqref{eq:pentropyopt} is somehow reminiscent of interior point methods, in which the entropy $S(X)=-\sum_{ij}x_{ij}\log x_{ij}$ is replaced by a log-barrier function (the latter would be $\sum_{ij}\log x_{ij}$ in the present setting).
 The present $X(p)$ thought of as a function of $p\to\infty$ is analogous to the {\em central path}, and as does the central path, $X(p)$ converges to a face containing optimal solutions.
 However, the entropy $S(X)$ does not satisfies the axioms of the theory of self-concordant barriers on which the analysis of interior point methods is based.
-Indeed, the speed of convergence in $O(\exp(-cp))$ appears to be of a totally different nature by comparison with the speed of $O(1/p)$ observed in interior point methods~\cite{nesterovnemirovski}.} \end{remark} \begin{example} \textnormal{ The constant $c$ appearing in Theorem~\ref{exponential_conv} can be small if there are several nearly optimal permutations, and then a large value of $p$ may be needed to approximate $X(\infty)$.
+Indeed, the speed of convergence in $O(\exp(-cp))$ appears to be of a totally different nature by comparison with the speed of $O(1/p)$ observed in interior point methods~\cite{nesterovnemirovski}.} \end{remark} \begin{example} \textnormal{ The constant $c$ appearing in Corollary~\ref{exponential_conv} can be small if there are several nearly optimal permutations, and then a large value of $p$ may be needed to approximate $X(\infty)$.
 However, in such cases, a much smaller value of $p$ turns out to be enough for the method described in the next sections, the aim of which is to eliminate a priori entries not belonging to (nearly) optimal permutations.
 This is illustrated by the following matrix, in which the identity permutation is optimal, and the transposition $(1,2)$ is nearly optimal:

 For $p=10$, we have the following matrix, the significant entries of which indicate precisely the optimal and nearly optimal permutations: